-The Arvada Center is one of the nation’s largest multidisciplinary arts centers, It offers theater, music, galleries and educational opportunities all year long.
+The Arvada Center is one of the nation’s largest multidisciplinary arts centers, offering theater, music, galleries and educational opportunities.
 6901 Wadsworth Blvd. in Arvada.
 720-898-7200; www.arvadacenter.org.

-Boulder’s Dinner Theatre has been providing quality live entertainment since 1977, with cast members from all over the country.
+Since 1977, Boulder’s Dinner Theatre has been entertaining audiences with at least four shows per year, and the actors serve you your dinner, too.
 BDT is at 5501 Arapahoe Ave.
 303-449-6000 ext.
 4; www.theatreinboulder.com.

 Bovine Metropolis Theater

 Denver theater offers improv and sketch comedy several nights per week.
 1527 Champa St. 303-758-4722; www.bovinemetropolis.com.

 The Broomfield Auditorium, at 3 Community Park Road in Broomfield, hosts theater, music, dance and other special events all year long.
 Check www.attheaudi.com for more.

 - Oct.
 5: An Evening of Poetry and Song